juan-andriv/Coordinate_System_Transformation/README.md

 # Coordinate_System_Transformation
-Using the sf package to transform the coordinates system of a dataset.
+Using the "sp" package to transform the coordinates system of a dataset.
-In this example, my initial CSR was UTM14 WGS 84, and I transformed it to Lat Long coordinates.
+In this example, my initial CSR was UTM 14 WGS 84, and I transformed it to Lat Long coordinates.